 In the bottom-right category (Size Unknown + Lifetime Unknown), this is the area in which you have literally no idea how much memory you need nor how long it will be needed for.
 In practice, this is quite rare and you ought to try and avoid these situations when possible.
 However, the general solution for this domain of problems is garbage collection3.

 Please note that in domain specific areas, these percentages will be completely different.
 For instance, a web server that may be handling an unknown amount of requests may require a form of garbage collection if the memory is limited or it may be cheaper to just buy more memory.

 Generations of Lifetimes

 For the common category, the general approach that I take is to think about memory lifetimes in terms of generations.
 An allocation generation is a way to organize memory lifetimes into a hierarchical structure4.
-Memory within these generations usually get allocated and freed at the same time (born, live, and die together).

 Permanent Allocation: Memory that is never freed until the end of the program.
 This memory is persistent during program lifetime.